-Do you wear an Irish Claddagh Ring or are you considering purchasing for yourself or as a gift?
+Do you wear an Irish Claddagh Ring?
+Considering purchasing one for yourself or as a gift?

-Here we have gathered all you need to know about the Irish Claddagh Ring along with the 4 different ways to wear this symbolic design!
+Read on to find out all you need to know about the Irish Claddagh Ring.
+You’ll also discover the 4 different ways to wear one of the world’s most iconic designs.

-Browse our collection of Handmade Irish Claddagh Rings
+Browse our collection of Handcrafted Irish Claddagh Rings

 What is the correct way to wear an Irish Claddagh Ring?